underlay/pkgs/README.md

 ### PUT

-You need to give three headers for `PUT` requests: two `Link` headers and one `Content-Type`.
-The first `Link` has to be `<http://www.w3.org/ns/ldp#Resource>; rel="type"`, and the second is one of:
+`PUT` requires at least one `Link` header and one `Content-Type` header.
+The `Link` must be one of:

 - `<http://www.w3.org/ns/ldp#DirectContainer>; rel="type"`
 - `<http://www.w3.org/ns/ldp#RDFSource>; rel="type"`
 - `<http://www.w3.org/ns/ldp#NonRDFSource>; rel="type"`

 for packages, messages, and files, respectively.
+For now, only messages and files can be `PUT` - new packages must be created with `MKCOL`.

-`Content-Type` must be either `application/n-quads` or `application/ls+json` for packages and messages, and can be any value (although a value is still required) for files.
+`Content-Type` must be either `application/n-quads` or `application/ld+json` for packages and messages, and can be any value (although a value is still required) for files.

+In addition, if `PUT` is being used to modify an existing resource (it can also be used to create new resources), the request must have an `If-Match` header whose value is the resource's current `ETag`, just like `DELETE`.
+If the header is not provided, or if it does not match, the request will fail with `412 Precondition Failed`.

-You'll get the CID of the files back in the `ETag` response header.
+You'll get the CID of the file or message back in the `ETag` response header.

 ```
 % curl -i -X PUT -T 8-cell-orig.gif \
+-H 'Link: <http://www.w3.org/ns/ldp#NonRDFSource>; rel="type"' \
 -H 'Content-Type: image/gif' \
--H 'Link: <http://www.w3.org/ns/ldp#Resource>; rel="type"' \
--H 'Link: <http://www.w3.org/ns/ldp#NonRDFSource>; rel="type"' \
 http://localhost:8086/8-cell-orig.gif
 HTTP/1.1 100 Continue